Grand Duchess Xenia Alexandrovna of Russia: Early marriage

 Xenia and her paternal first cousin once removed Grand Duke Alexander Mikhailovich of Russia, her eventual husband, played together as friends in the 1880s.
 Alexander, usually called Sandro, was also a friend of her brother, Nicholas.
 In 1886, 20-year-old Alexander was serving in the navy.
 Eleven-year-old Xenia sent him a card when his ship was in Brazil, "Best wishes and speedy return!
 Your sailor Xenia".
 In 1889, Alexander wrote of Xenia, "She is fourteen.
 I think she likes me."

 At age 15, though Xenia and Alexander wanted to marry, her parents were reluctant because Xenia was too young and they were unsure of Alexander's character.
 The Tsarina Maria Feodorovna had complained of Alexander's arrogance and rudeness.
 It was not until 12 January 1894 that Xenia's parents accepted the engagement, after Alexander's father, Grand Duke Michael Nikolaievich of Russia, intervened.

-The couple was very attached to each other.
+The couple were very attached to each other.
 In a letter to their brother George, Xenia's brother Nicholas wrote: "They have become quite impossible, presumably from prolonged yearning and being so used to each other.
 They spend the whole day kissing, embracing and lying around on the furniture in the most improper manner.
 Xenia in particular is completely impossible."
 George responded: "They almost broke the ottoman and generally behaved in the most improper way.
 For instance, they would lie down on top of each other, even in my presence, in what you might call an attempt to play Papa and Mama."

 The couple finally wed on 6 August 1894, when Xenia was 19, in the SS Peter & Paul Chapel of the Peterhof Palace.
 Xenia's younger sister, Olga, wrote about the joy of the wedding, "The Emperor was so happy.
 It was the last time I ever saw him like that."
 They spent their wedding night at Ropsha Palace, and their honeymoon at Ai-Todor (Alexander's estate in Crimea).
 During the honeymoon, Xenia's father, Alexander III, became ill and died on 1 November 1894.
 After his death, Xenia's eldest brother inherited the Crown and became the new Tsar Nicholas II.

 Grand Duchess Xenia continued her public displays of affection after her wedding.
 Tsar Nicholas wrote to his fiancé: "Of one thing she [Xenia] is not shy.
 That is in kissing her husband.
 Whenever she can, she flies at him, her arms around his neck."